Bubobubobubobubo/sardine/docs/technical/installation.md

    privileges.
 This is usually not recommended but it can help with the installation of other **Sardine** components.

-This command can take quite some time depending on your internet connection, your computer specifications, etc...
+The above commands can take quite some time depending on your internet connection, your computer specifications, etc...
 It will install **Sardine** as well as all the packages and libraries needed to get it running.
 This is likely the step where you will start noticing crashes, errors and sometimes some truly cryptic